Code-Institute-Submissions/MileStoneProject-2/Readme.md

 A video clip
 Audio clips
 Also, they are in the process of creating a social media presence and would like to add links to their Facebook, Twitter and YouTube pages.

-Create a website of around 4-5 pages, or (if using a single scrolling page) these should be separate page areas.
-Incorporate main navigation and grid layout (you might want to use Flexbox or Bootstrap to accomplish this).
-Whenever possible, strive to use semantic HTML5 elements to structure your HTML code better.
-Make sure your site is as responsive as possible.
-You can test this by checking the website on different screen sizes and browsers.
-We advise that you write down user stories and create wireframes/mockups before embarking on full-blown development.
-The site can also make use of CSS frameworks such as Bootstrap, just make sure you maintain a clear separation between the library code and your code.
-You should conduct and document tests to ensure that all of your website’s functionality works well.
-Write a README.md file for your project that explains what the project does and the need that it fulfills.
-It should also describe the functionality of the project, as well as the technologies used.
-Detail how the project was deployed and tested and if some of the work was based on other code, explain what was kept and how it was changed to fit your need.
-A project submitted without a README.md file will FAIL.
-Use Git & GitHub for version control.
-Each new piece of functionality should be in a separate commit.
-Deploy the final version of your code to a hosting platform such as GitHub Pages.

 ## UX

 ### Sections
+I have chosen a one of the band pictures given to me.
+I have chosen the one with all four of them on, I thought it would be a good idea to use their jacket colours to colour my four different pages.
+I have also designed the navigation bar to match the jacket colours as they appear on the picture when viewed on a small device.

+I also have made it so that on a small device the Title text would come before the picture, but if viewed on a bigger device the picture would come before the Title text.
+This was an after thought because I forgot to start with a Mobile first design in mind.
+Then realised afterwards and thats where the adjustment came in.

-## About us (Home Page)
+#### About us (Home Page)
 The band is a 1960’s rock band and have around 50 years experience of performing live at numerous events around the world.

+The information was grabbed from Wikipedia, I added in the line breaks in afterwards after feedback from my mentor that its not good for a UX if theres blocks of words for people to read.
+So I added in 2 types of Lines, the first that is thicker and takes up 100% of the window width.
+The second takes up a smaller percentage and is a bit thinner.

+This design has been followed for the following pages.

+I used icons as well however I struggled to get them to line up properly so in the end I removed them and came up with the design I have finished with.
+In the future I would like to add icons, that is something I would like to work towards learning.

+#### Events
+Also, the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.

+As I write this I have forgotten to actually do the above request.
+So I will make that fix that now.

-## Media Catalog
+#### Media Catalog
 Their primary target audiences are their fans and potential fans who wish to use the site to see and hear clips from their back catalog, and any new material as it becomes available.

-## Events
-Also, the band would like to use the site to showcase their music and publicise their availability to perform at events such as weddings and Christmas parties.

-## Fan Feedback
+#### Fan Feedback
 Fans can post comments about their favourite Monkees Song

 ### User Goals